-- VII.10 After the selection of members who are to be laid off, but prior to the implementation of such layoffs, such members shall be considered for retraining for or appointment to vacant positions in the University.
-If the retraining or appointment is to a vacant academic position, members shall retain their former academic status, including credits for sabbatical leaves, salaries and benefits.
-If the retraining is approved by the Board, the Board shall pay all reasonable costs relating to the plan of retraining. - VII.11 The President shall recommend to the Board the layoff of those members whose names have been forwarded by the Dean and for whom alternatives to layoff have not been found under the provisions of Article VII.10.
+- VII.11 The President shall recommend to the Board the layoff of those members whose names have been forwarded by the Dean and for whom alternatives to layoff have not been found under the provisions of Article VII.10.
 The President shall at the same time notify such members of their impending layoffs, stating in writing that the layoff is for reasons of financial exigency alone. - VII.12 The Board shall provide each member who is selected for layoff with: - (a) not less than twelve (12) months' written notice of the proposed date of layoff or salary in lieu thereof; and - (b) one (1) month's salary for each year of service in the University in an academic rank, as well as a further six (6) months' salary for tenured academic staff provided that, in no case, shall the payment to the tenured members be less than twelve (12) months' salary or more than twenty-four (24) months' salary.